 Increasing fibre levels

 By 2030, all our bread and fast-food products will contain minimum 3% fiber, and 30% of our wheat bread volume will have more than 6% fiber.
-For both bread and fast food, we have seen a slightly positive development from the 2019 baseline levels.
-Wheat Bread – from 55% to 74%, and Fast Food from 22% to 33% in 2024
+For both bread and fast food, we have seen a positive development from the 2019 baseline levels.
+Wheat Bread – from 55% to 74%, and Fast Food from 22% to 46% in 2025 of volume containing minumum 3% fibre.

 Salt reduction